 Travel Supply Policy

-PharmaCare does not usually cover a prescription claim if you have more than 14 days’ supply left from the previous fill of the medication.
+PharmaCare does not usually cover a prescription claim if you have more than 14 days’ supply left.
 However, PharmaCare allows you to fill a prescription earlier if you need a supply for travel outside B.C.

 Once every six months (180 days), if you are travelling out of province, you can top up your existing prescription supply to the maximum days’ supply recognized by PharmaCare as described below:

-If you request more than the PharmaCare maximum days’ supply limit, only the maximum days’ supply will be eligible for coverage and you will be responsible for any remaining cost.
+If you need more than the PharmaCare maximum days’ supply limit, only the maximum days’ supply will be eligible for coverage.
+You will be responsible for any remaining cost.

 Drugs Requiring Pre-Approval